Skip to content

 fn (mut c Collection) export(args CollectionExportArgs) !

-Export a single collection
+Export a single collection Export a single collection with recursive link processing

 fn (Collection) file_exists #

-fn (c Collection) file_exists(name string) bool
+fn (c Collection) file_exists(name_ string) !bool

 Check if file exists